flybywiresim/docs/docs/pilots-corner/beginner-guide/preflight.md

 ## Flight Plan Import

-If you wish to expedite the process of inputting your flight plan on the MCDU we have incorporated a simBrief import function on the MCDU.
+If you wish to expedite the process of inputting your flight plan on the MCDU, we have incorporated a simBrief import function on the MCDU.
 Our EFB can also display your generated OFP within MSFS.

 !!! warning "IMPORTANT"
-    If you plan to import the flight plan from Simbrief, do not select an arrival airport on the MSFS world menu or flight planner.
-Doing this "initializes" the `FROM/TO` field when loading into your flight removing the `INIT REQ.` option from the `INIT A` page.
+    If you plan to import the flight plan from SimBrief, do not select an arrival airport on the MSFS world menu or flight planner.
+Doing this "initializes" the `FROM/TO` field when loading into your flight, removing the `INIT REQ.` option from the `INIT A` page.

 [SimBrief A32NX Features](../../fbw-a32nx/feature-guides/simbrief.md){.md-button}